KhadijaPhool/TEST/README.md

 ## Goals
 * To achieve consistency in naming the files of each category
 * To establish a standard directory structure for organizing the files
+* Ease in storage and access of files

 # Intended Users